dhaval201279/dhaval-shah.com/content/post/2021-09-12-rsocket-webflux-perf-comparison.md

 In one of my previous [post](https://www.dhaval-shah.com/refactoring-from-imperative-to-reactive-implementation/) we saw tangible advantages (w.r.t throughput, latency and resource utilization) of refactoring existing Microservice application from imperative to [reactive](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html) constructs.

-So an obvious question that can come to an inquisitive mind -
+So an obvious question that comes to an inquisitive mind -
 > Can we apply [Reactive](https://www.reactivemanifesto.org/) principles to the underlying communication layer

 Answer to above question is - Yes and  [**RSocket**](https://rsocket.io/) is the way to go